bennoloeffler/grooob/README.md

 ## Vision

-Planning as rough as possible.
+Simple, fast and good enough
+capacity planning for
+project organisations.

+Plan rough to see more.
-Less Details.
+Less details.
 Less data.
 Less time.
-Together simultaneously as Team.
-View everything in Realtime.
+Explore the capacity impact of adding or moving of changing projects.
+Edit and view scenarios in realtime during meetings together.

 ## BUGs